-- (a) Project exemptions may be granted to students, except those enrolled in the LL.M. or MPPP, who participate or win in moot court competitions and client counselling or negotiation competitions, as provided below: - (i) Students who have participated in national moot court competitions (except the Bar Council of India Moot Court Competition) or in a national or international client counselling or negotiation competition involving written submissions, are eligible to apply for one project exemption. - (ii) Students who have won national moot rounds and subsequently qualify for the international round of the said moot, or who have participated in any moot specifically designated for project exemptions (as notified by the Programme Chairs), are eligible to apply for two project exemptions. - (b) Project exemptions may be granted to students belonging to any programme, who have participated in any other University-authorised research activity, which can be submitted in lieu of a Project, as recommended by their respective Programme Chairs and approved by the Vice-Chancellor. - (c) All project exemption applications shall be submitted at least one week before the date of the notified deadline for first submission. - (d) The student shall apply for exemption in the course whose submission date is closest to the date of submission of moot memorials/research activity.
-However, if in the relevant trimester there is a course related to the moot/research activity subject the student must seek an exemption only in that specific course.

-Explanation: If the memorial submission is closest to the first submission then exemption can be sought for a subject in that submission and not for subjects in the second half.
-If submissions are during vacations, then exemptions can be taken from among the second half submissions of the previous trimester.

-- (e) The moot memorial or written submission submitted in lieu of the project shall be evaluated on the total of the project and presentation/viva voce marks.
+- (a) Project exemptions may be granted to students, except those enrolled in the LL.M. or MPP, who participate or win in moot court competitions and client counselling or negotiation competitions, as provided below: - (i) Students who have participated in any national moot court competition specifically designated for project exemptions (as notified by the Programme Chairs) or in a national or international client counselling or negotiation competition involving written submissions and specifically designated for project exemptions (as notified by the Programme Chairs) are eligible to apply for one project exemption. - (ii) Students who have won national moot rounds of any international moot court competition specifically designated for project exemptions (as notified by the Programme Chairs) and subsequently qualify for the international round of the said moot, or who have participated in any international moot specifically designated for project exemptions (as notified by the Programme Chairs), are eligible to apply for two project exemptions. - (b) Project exemptions may be granted to students belonging to any programme, who have participated in any other University-authorised research activity, which can be submitted in lieu of a Project, as recommended by their respective Programme Chairs and approved by the Vice-Chancellor. - (c) All project exemption applications shall be submitted at least one week before the date of the notified deadline for first submission. - (d) The student shall apply for exemption in the course whose submission date is closest to the date of submission of moot memorials/research activity.
+However, if in the relevant trimester there is a course related to the moot/research activity subject the student must seek an exemption only in that specific course. - Explanation: If the memorial submission is closest to the first submission then exemption can be sought for a subject in that submission and not for subjects in the second half.
+If submissions are during vacations, then exemptions can be taken from among the second half submissions of the previous trimester. - (e) The moot memorial or written submission submitted in lieu of the project shall be evaluated on the total of the project and presentation/viva voce marks.
 The memorials/written submissions should be submitted to the AAD within 3 days of the memorial/written submission deadline for the relevant competition.
 A faculty member nominated by the respective Programme Chair shall evaluate the memorial.
-The score obtained by the students must be released before the declaration of results for the trimester. - (f) No Viva voce shall be conducted for the course in which the student has been granted an exemption;

-(g) Under no circumstances shall a student avail of more than 2 exemptions in a trimester or 4 exemptions in any given academic year.
+The score obtained by the students must be released before the declaration of results for the trimester. - (f) No Viva voce shall be conducted for the course in which the student has been granted an exemption; - (g) Under no circumstances shall a student avail of more than 2 exemptions in a trimester or 4 exemptions in any given academic year.
 B.A., LL.B students shall be permitted no more than 10 exemptions during their course period; 3 Year LL.B students no more than 6 exemptions during their course period; and MPPP students no more than 4 exemptions during their course period.